StatisticalRethinkingJulia/StatisticalRethinkingDHMC.jl/README.md

 * `ls`               : Last snippet in clip
 * `[s|sl|t|d|m]`     : Mcmc flavor used (s : Stan, t : Turing)

-Note: `d` is reserved for a combination Soss/DynamicHMC, `sl` is reserved for Stan models using the `logpdf` formulation and `m` for Mamba.
+A `d` is reserved for DynamicHMC models and notebooks.

 The notebooks containing the clips are stored by chapter.
 In addition to clips, in the early notebook chapters (0-3) it is also shown how to create some of the figures in the book, e.g. `Fig2.5s.jl` in `notebooks/chapter/02`.

 Special introductory notebooks have been included in `notebooks/intros`, e.g.
-`intro-stan/intro-stan-01s.jl` and `intro-R-users/distributions.jl`.
-It is suggested to at least glance over the `intro-stan` notebooks.
+`intro-stan/intro-dhmc-1d.jl`.

 Great introductory notebooks showing Julia and statistics ( based on the [Statistics with Julia](https://statisticswithjulia.org/index.html) book ) can be found in [StatisticsWithJuliaPlutoNotebooks](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl).